 As the holidays approach the annual Christmas Kitchen has become a not-to-be-missed community event.
 This one day event includes high quality baked goods, silent auction, youth shopping room, and a visit with Saint Nick!
-The date is published on our web site and through our facebook page in the run up to the event, which is usually in late November.
-If you would be interested in volunteering to help prepare for the event contact our church office email@example.com.
+Holding this event requires a lot of preparation.

 In January/February when the Seville Oranges are in season, we gather to prepare marmalade.
 Then in the fall, the Christmas Kitchen Cooking sessions begin.
 These increase in frequency as the Sale approaches.
 We gather to prepare the things that are top sellers such as fruit cakes and tourtieres.
 No matter what one’s skill level is, there are always jobs one can do.
 This is a time of fellowship and fun as we work side by side to prepare for the event.

 There are many places to volunteer at St. Timothy’s: working with the Chancel Guild, as Greeters and Servers, helping with the various outreach activities (see separate Caring for Others page), helping broadcast the services, and other volunteer opportunities.
 Contact the office if you would like to lend a hand.

 There are a number of Christian education opportunities for adults at St. Timothy’s, including several lay-led groups where debates have been known to become quite heated as we struggle together with the meaning of our faith.
 If you would like to know more about these events, please contact the office.

 Spiritual and Learning Opportunities

 Throughout the Year